DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 ## Analysis

-*Documenting disappearing lines of flight*
+#### Documenting disappearing lines of flight

-On September 16, 2021, street artist and former art lecturer at Kabul University Shamsia Hassani posted two pictures and a text on her Instagram profile (fig. 5.1.).
+On September 16, 2021, street artist and former art lecturer at Kabul University Shamsia Hassani posted two pictures and a text on her Instagram profile (fig. 5.1).
 The first picture is split in two and shows a ‘before’: a mural of a woman with a burqa-like head-attire but a bared neck and a red, glittering heart on top of her black dress, and an ’after’: a whitewashed wall.
 The second picture shows the artist next to